Don Parsons (ice hockey): Retirement

 Parsons's #13 was retired by the Memphis Riverkings in a pregame ceremony on March 14, 2010.
 He is the second such honoree in the team's history, joining the late Scott Brower.

 Coaching career

 In mid-2011 Parsons was appointed head coach of the Lebanon Valley College team.
 The team finished the season 11-20 and reached the Eastern Collegiate Hockey Association playoffs for the first time.

 Personal

-Parsons currently lives outside of Lancaster, PA and is married to his wife Kristen, and have three children: Abby, Maggy, and Maddox.
+Parsons currently lives outside of Lancaster, PA and is married to his wife Kristen, and has three children: Abby, Maggy, and Maddox.
 They met while Parsons was a member of the Johnstown Chiefs.